coder/docs/guides/ssl-certificates/azureDNS.md

 - [Managed Identity Using AKS Kubelet Identity](https://cert-manager.io/docs/configuration/acme/dns01/azuredns/#managed-identity-using-aks-kubelet-identity)
 - [Service Principal](https://cert-manager.io/docs/configuration/acme/dns01/azuredns/#service-principal)

-This guide will only walk through the _first_ option.
-Yet the prerequisites will remain the same across all three.
+This guide will only walk through the **first** option, though the prerequisites are the same regardless of which option you choose.

 > We recommend reviewing the official cert-manager
 > [documentation](https://cert-manager.io/docs/) if you encounter any issues or